David Harris was the guest of Dr. Chad Johnson and Regan Robertson on Productive Dentist Academy’s podcast.

 Dennis Beaver practices law in Bakersfield and welcomes comments and questions from readers, which may be faxed to 661-323-7993, or emailed to Lagombeaver1@gmail.com.
 And be sure to visit dennisbeaver.com.

 Kelly Paxton is an amazing lady.
-She is a world-renowned expert in the area of embezzlement committed by female perpetrators, for which Kelly has coined the phrase “Pink Collar Crime”.
+She is a world-renowned expert in the area of embezzlement committed by perpetrators at low organizational levels, for which Kelly has coined the phrase “Pink Collar Crime.”
 She is in demand as a writer and speaker on this topic, and this focus has made her a natural fit for Prosperident — it certainly hasn’t escaped our notice that the vast majority of embezzlement in dental practices is perpetrated by female embezzlers.